Bulletin #4309, Making Your Own Baby Food

 By Nellie Hedstrom, Extension nutrition specialist, University of Maine Cooperative Extension.

 Peer reviewers: Kathleen Savoie, Extension educator, and Jane Conroy, Extension educator, University of Maine Cooperative Extension.
-Updated in 2018 by Kate Yerxa, Extension educator, University of Maine Cooperative Extension, and Sarah Perkins, University of Maine dietetic intern.
+Updated in 2018 and 2021 by Kate Yerxa, Extension educator, University of Maine Cooperative Extension, and Sarah Perkins, University of Maine dietetic intern.

 With a little planning, and a blender, a fork, a strainer, a food mill or a baby food grinder, you can make foods for your baby at home.
 Homemade infant food may help cut food costs, and provide baby with food as nutritious, if not more nutritious, than store-bought baby foods.
 Making your own baby food will also help baby get used to foods the family eats.